JOSHUAJEBARAJ/my-website/content/posts/gcp-firewall/index.md

 ---

 # Firewalls in GCP

-Hey Folks its been a ~while~ years I wrote a blog about GCP.
-In this blog we will learn about the basics of various firewall in Google Cloud .
+Hey folks!
+It's been **years** since I wrote a blog.
+In this post, we will learn about the basics of firewalls in GCP and the various types of firewalls available in the Google Cloud Platform.

+## What is a Firewall?

-Before starting Lets try to understand what is Firewall in first place Acccording to the wikipedia
+Before we dive in, let's try to understand what a firewall is in the first place.
+According to Wikipedia:

 > In computing, a firewall is a network security system that monitors and controls incoming and outgoing network traffic based on configurable security rules.

-Firewall is nothing but a filter for the network traffic
+To boil it down: **A firewall is essentially a filter for network traffic.**

 In GCP we have three types of firewalls
 1. Hierarchical Firewall Policy